baeksnip/BlockCompanyDomains/README.md

 Mac: /private/etc/hosts

-With the following content to block access, for example, to Facebook:
+-With the following content to block access, for example, to Facebook:

 127.0.0.1 facebook.com